 I’ve read the odd report saying that Tide isn’t a ‘proper’ business bank account and I guess it all depends on your definition of a bank account.
 Tide offer most of the normal stuff big banks provide and a few extras that are a genuine breath of fresh air.

-One slightly confusing factor is that when Tide first started out they provided e-money accounts provided by Prepay Technologies Ltd. They now offer accounts provided by ClearBank apparently with full FSCS protection (so fully FCA and PRA regulated).
+One slightly confusing factor is that when Tide first started out they provided e-money accounts by Prepay Technologies Ltd. They now offer accounts via ClearBank, apparently with full FSCS protection (so fully FCA and PRA regulated).
 They’re also offering older customers the opportunity to switch from their e-money accounts to their ClearBank accounts, which is great news!

-It’s not all a bed of roses though – there are a few limitations that could be problematic depending on how your business operates.
-The fee structure is up-front and simple though – I really appreciate this.
-I’ve seen some business accounts where the fee structure is explained in 8-point font over the course of a 10 page PDF.
+The fee structure is up-front and simple – I really appreciate this.
+I’ve seen some business accounts where the fees are explained in 8-point font over a 10 page PDF.
 Not with Tide:

 What sets Tide apart from the pack, in my view, is ease of account set-up and management.
 I’ve never known a bank account that’s so easy to open.
 Ever!
 In under 5 minutes I was up and running with an account number and sort code.
 If you don’t believe me watch this:

 By way of a comparison, I recently opened a business account with Barclays.
 I applied online and provided all of the ID they asked for electronically as requested.
 It was 3 weeks before I received an account number and sort code.
 With Tide it was almost instant.

 The real joys of account management then come in to play once you start making full use off their mobile app. and the associated web interface.